Email Us

 1. Characterization and single-cell transcriptome of bone marrow and Wharton's jelly MSCs

-Bone marrow MSCs (BMMSCs) and Wharton's jelly MSCs (WJMSCs) passaged to sixth to seventh passages in vitro were used for this study. scRNAseq was performed in 3 replicates per group.
+Bone marrow MSCs (BMMSCs) and Wharton's jelly MSCs (WJMSCs) at passages 6-7 following in vitro culture were used in this study. scRNAseq was performed with 3 biological replicates per group.
 After

-filtration, a total of 61,296 high-quality MSCs single-cell transcriptome data were obtained.
-Divided into 6 cell populations (Figure 1E).
-Typical MSC markers, including CD73/NT5E, CD90/THY1, CD105/ENG, and CD44, were expressed differently in each population, suggesting that traditional criteria cannot define MSC subpopulations.
+filtration, a total of 61,296 high-quality MSCs single-cell transcriptome data were obtained, which were clustered into 6 cell populations (Figure 1E).
+Typical MSC markers, including CD73/NT5E, CD90/THY1, CD105/ENG, and CD44, were expressed differently in each population, indicating that traditional criteria cannot define MSC subpopulations.

-Cells in Cluster 1 exhibited a stronger characteristic of proliferative activity, these cells highly expressed genes related to DNA replication and cell cycle progression, and were defined as stem-like APCs.
+Cells in Cluster 1 exhibited strong proliferative activity, as evidenced by highly expression of genes related to DNA replication and cell cycle progression, and were defined as stem-like APCs.
 Cluster 2 showed expression characteristics of trilineage differentiation, including osteogenic, chondrogenic, and adipogenic differentiation (Fig. 1F, G), and was defined as MPCs.
 Cluster 3 cells express a number of genes related to the regulation of adipocyte differentiation and are defined as preadipocytes.
-Cluster 4 cells highly expressed cartilage-specific genes and extracellular matrix remodeling genes (Fig. 1G) and were defined as pre-COs.
-Cluster 5 overexpressed genes involved in chondrogenic, immunomodulatory and secretory signaling pathways (Fig. 1F) and were defined as prechondrocytes.
+Cluster 4 cells highly expressed cartilage-specific genes and extracellular matrix remodeling genes (Fig. 1G) and were defined as pre-osteoblasts.
+Cluster 5 showed high expression of genes involved in chondrogenic, immunomodulatory, and secretory signaling pathways (Fig. 1F) and was defined as prechondrocytes.
 Cluster 6 was enriched for genes necessary for smooth muscle contraction (Fig. 1F,G) and was defined as pre-SMCs.
-To explore the relationships and developmental hierarchies among the various subpopulations, pseudotime analysis was performed using Monocle2.
+To explore the developmental relationships and hierarchies among subpopulations, pseudotime analysis was performed using Monocle2.
 Define stem-like APCs as the starting state, followed by MPCs.
-The MPCs then derived two branching paths: one leading to pre-Cos and prechondrocytes, the other leading to preadipocytes (Figure 1H).
+The MPCs then derived two branching paths: one leading to pre-osteoblasts and prechondrocytes, the other leading to preadipocytes (Figure 1H).
 These findings reveal that MSCs were composed of heterogeneous and continually developing cell populations.

 Figure 1.
 Characteristics and single-cell transcriptome profiling of BMMSCs and WJMSCs.